Multilevel Digital Contact Tracing: Methodology and Results

-For the digital contact tracing system, a population ($\Sigma$), is a set of individuals under a particular Public Health Authority (PHA) who use their smartphones.
-For human nature of social interactions, any two individuals $P, P^{'}\in \Sigma$, we define $P$ is in { \em close contact} of $P^{'}$ or $P^{'}$ is in { \em close contact} of $P$, if during last $D$ days, $P$ and $P^{'}$ are in proximity of contact within $d$ meters of distance for at least $\tau$ minutes \cite{bar2020science}.
+For the digital contact tracing system, a population denoted as $V$ is a set of individuals under a particular Public Health Authority (PHA) who use their smartphones.
+For human nature of social interactions, any two individuals $P, P^{'}\in V$, we define $P$ is in { \em close contact} of $P^{'}$ (or $P^{'}$ is in { \em close contact} of $P$), if during last $D$ days, $P$ and $P^{'}$ are in proximity of contact within $d$ meters of distance for at least $\tau$ minutes \cite{bar2020science}.
 For a particular contagious disease, $d$ (proximity distance), $\tau$ (proximity duration), and $D$ (incubation period) are parameters of {\em close contact}, respectively.

-Importantly, when $P$ and $P^{'}$ come in close contact, they have no symptoms of the disease but may carry infection elements.
-Even they do not know each other, i.e.; privacy should be maintained during a close contact.
-On the other hand, they also meet with each other several times; thus, several close contacts between $P$ and $P^{'}$ in $D$ days.
-If anyone has the infection, it will show the symptoms within the next $D$ days.
-Therefore, it is essential to hold the temporal information of the close contact for the next $D$ days to find the contact list for an infected person.
+Importantly, when $P$ and $P^{'}$ come in close contact, they have no disease symptoms but may carry infection elements.
+Even they do not know each other.
+On the other hand, they also meet several times in a single day; thus, several close contacts between $P$ and $P^{'}$ in D days.
+If anyone has the infection, the symptoms will appear within the next $D$ days.
+Therefore, to find the contact list for an infected person, it is essential to hold the temporal information of all the close contacts for the next $D$ days.